 Regardless of how long you have been seeing silver and white in your tresses, there is a rule of sorts to follow when choosing a color for your hair.
-Gray and white hair is stubborn taking color because there is no pigment in the hair itself and the hair is more coarse.
-Without a base color in the hair, it is a chore to get the color to stay without using harsh developers.
+Gray and white hair is stubborn taking color because there is no pigment in the hair itself, and the hair is coarser than it was in your youth.
+Without a base color in the hair, it's a chore to get the color to stay without using harsh developers.

 Go Light and Natural